allthroughthenight/allthroughthenight.github.io/_posts/2022-01-01-what-i-learned-this-year.md

 [What language is this code written in and what does it do?](ttps://www.reddit.com/r/coding/comments/ysfe5/what_language_is_this_code_written_in_and_what/): A Reddit thread a pseudo-assembly language from Izzy's laptop in Digimon.

+[Who Are the Steely-Eyed Men of Sci-Fi?](https://vocal.media/futurism/who-are-the-steely-eyed-men-of-sci-fi): The history behind the line from The Martian.

-[Why does it take so long to build software?](https://www.simplethread.com/why-does-it-take-so-long-to-build-software/): The impact of essential complexity, accidental complexity, along with outside shareholders and business requirements.
+[Why does it take so long to build software?](https://www.simplethread.com/why-does-it-take-so-long-to-build-software/): The impact of essential complexity, accidental complexity, outside shareholders, and business requirements.

 [Write a letter to the future you](https://www.futureme.org/): I've been using this regularly for the past three years, and it's a great way to see how much you change each year.